Many of you will be aware of the case of Qamar David who we reported about in March last year, when he received a life sentence for a false blasphemy:

 Last night it was reported that Qamar David was found dead in prison.
 This incident is an appalling indictment of the treatment of prisoners in Pakistan and in particular those of a Christian persuasion.

 Qamar David's case itself lodged in 2006 was steeped in mystery and shrouded by lies.
-At the time our former Minister for Minorities at the time APMA Chairman argued the case was unfounded due to a lack of evidence, as Local Police were unable to show text messages that had purportedly contained blasphemous content.
+At the time former Minister for Minorities at the time APMA Chairman Shahbaz Bhatti argued the case was unfounded due to a lack of evidence.
+Local Police were unable to show text messages that had purportedly contained blasphemous content, despite a major investigation.

 This death mirrors a similar incident in the case of Robert Danish AKA Fanish Masih who was accused of blasphemy and found dead in prison on the 15th September 2009.
 This brave martyr gave himself up after the Police arrested his father on demands that Fanish give himself up.
 A blatant breach of Police authority and human rights conventions.
 His body was found with welts and bruises.
 The autopsy report stated he died form self inflicted wounds and suicide by hanging.
 They blamed police negligence yet no Police Officer was arrested.
 Read more here: